 Addictions are parasites that suck the life right out of us.
 They start out small with minimal consequences, but then they grow.
 My addiction trapped me.
 At first I had a grip on it, “I will only use once a week,” turned into all the time.
 Little by little, I stopped making the rules; the drugs made the rules.
 The more I used, the more I fell apart both physically and mentally.
 My body couldn’t take much more, and every day felt like I was running a marathon in mud.
 The people around me voiced concern, and I retaliated with anger.
 My relationships began to crumble, and what bothered me most was I didn’t seem to care at all.
 As my life fell apart, I grumbled that the world had dealt me a poor hand.
 I was too scared to admit what the drugs were doing to me.
 Knowing that truth meant I would have to stop using, but it was hard to deny their effect when I lay passed out on the ground instead of at work.
 As I lost my job, friends, and stability, I faced the painful truth; I had done this.
 My choices had gotten me here.

-I had always known what needed to be done, but reaching the bottom is what fueled my fire to quit my drug addiction.
+I had always known what needed to be done in order to begin my journey of recovering from addiction to succeed, but reaching the bottom is what fueled my fire to quit my drug addiction.
 Quitting an addiction is no easy task.
 I had given weak attempts to quit before, but this time was different.
 I knew I couldn’t do it alone, and I got a support system behind me.
 My life immediately began to change.
 My relationships grew stronger than ever, I got a career, and I found myself laughing and even smiling at people in grocery stores.
 My life was suddenly successful in every single aspect of the word.
 Was it easy?
 No, it was hell.
 At times I felt like my body was ripping apart, but every day that passed, my body and mind grew stronger.
 I filled my life with positive energy and healthy lifestyle choices.
 When the stress would build, I did yoga and relaxation techniques.